pavitrakumar78/-Coursera-PracticalMachineLearning/ProjectWriteup.rmd

 ```

 We can conclude from the above confusion matrix that out model has obtained 100% accuracy on classifying 25% of given test data and since it is also efficient - takes about ~2 minutes to train ~20k rows (full training data) and also gives high accuracy, further model tuning seems unnessary.
+So, we can expect the out of sample error to be very low or even non-existant which largely depends on the size of the training data.

 ##Predicting given test data for submission